souravskr/crudAppp/README.md

+# An App for Tracking Daily Carb Intake

-# A Simple CRUD application using Python Flask and Flask-SQLAlchemy
+**A Simple CRUD application using Python Flask and Flask-SQLAlchemy**